dashpole/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 1. Send the trace context stored in `Foo` in the http request context for all API requests.
 See [Tracing API Requests](#tracing-api-requests)
 1. Store the trace context of `Foo` in object `Bar` when updating the Spec of `Bar`.
 See [Propagating Context Through Objects](#propagating-context-through-objects)
 1. Export a span around work that attempts to drive the actual state of an object towards its desired state
-1. Replace the trace context of `Foo` when updating `Foo`'s status to the desired state
+1. Remove the trace context of `Foo` when updating `Foo`'s status to the desired state

 Controllers must _only_ export Spans around work that it is correcting from an undesired state to its desired state.
 To avoid exporting pointless spans, controllers must not export spans around reconciliation loops that do not perform actual work.
 For example, the kubelet must not export a span around syncPod, which is a generic Reconcile function.
 Instead, it should export spans around CreateContainer, or other functions that move the system towards its desired state.

 This proposal is grounded on the principle that a trace context is attached to and propagated with end-user intent.
 When the status of an object is updated to its desired state, the end-user's intent for that object has been fulfilled.
 Controllers must "end" tracing for an object when it reaches its desired state.
 To accomplish this, Controllers must update the trace context of an object when updating the status of an object from an undesired to a desired state.
 For objects that report a status that can reach a desired state, this limits traces to just the actions taken by controllers in the fulfillment of the end-user's intent, and prevents traces from spanning an indefinite period of time.

 Components should plumb the context through reconciliation functions, rather than storing and looking up trace contexts globally so that each attempt to reconcile desired and actual state uses the context associated with _that_ desired state through the entire attempt.
 If multiple components are involved in reconciling a single object, one may act on the new trace context before the other, but each trace is still representative of the work done to reconcile to the corresponding desired state.
 Given this model, we guarantee that each trace contains the actions taken to reconcile toward a single desired state.

-High-level processes, such as starting a pod or restarting a failed container, could be interrupted before completion by an update to the desired state.
-While this leaves a "partial" trace for the first process, it is the most accurate representation of the work and timing of reconciling desired and actual state.

 #### End-User Behavior